-EFFECTS OF GEOTECHNICAL PROPERTIES ON ADHESIVITY MATERIALS
+EFFECTS OF GEOMECHANICAL PROPERTIES ON MATERIALS ADHESIVITY

-Barlian Dwinagara1, Prasodo Datu Prabandaru2, Bagus Wiyono3, Oktarian Wisnu Lusantono4, Ratna Mustika Dewi5, Istifari Husna Rekinagara6, Shofa Rijalul Haq7
+Barlian Dwinagara1, Prasodo Datu Prabandaru2, Bagus Wiyono3, Oktarian Wisnu Lusantono4, Ratna Mustika Dewi5, Istifari Husna Rekinagara6, and Shofa Rijalul Haq7

-^{1,3,4,7}Faculty of Mineral Technology, Universitas Pembangunan Nasional "Veteran" Yogyakarta, Indonesia; ^{2,5,6}PT Studio Mineral Batubara, Indonesia
+^{1,3,4,7}Faculty of Mineral Technology, Universitas Pembangunan Nasional "Veteran" Yogyakarta, Indonesia; ^{2,6}PT Studio Mineral Batubara, Indonesia; 5Universitas Atma Jaya Yogyakarta, Indonesia

-Corresponding Author, Received: 00 Oct.
-2018, Revised: 00 Nov.
-2018, Accepted: 00 Dec.
-2018
+Corresponding Author, Received: 16 Feb.
+2021, Revised: 18 May 2021, Accepted: 12 June 2021

-ABSTRACT: Material properties become one of the most significant variables in terms of efficiency.
+ABSTRACT: Material properties is one of the most significant variables in terms of efficiency.
 The sediment layer in a coal pit mine has a possibility of sticking to the equipment bucket and reducing its productivity, especially in the disposal area.
 Consequently, stickiness has a close definition of adhesivity level; thus it may be associated with geomechanical properties.
 Various soil classification in the disposal area was investigated to identify the relationship between adhesivity and geomechanical properties such as water content, density, cohesion, and internal friction angles.
 Multivariate regression analysis and statistical test (F-test and t-test) were used to investigate geomechanical properties related to adhesivity on each disposal area.
 Primary data was taken from a standard and modified laboratory testing.
-The disposal materials were high-plasticity materials with different grain-sizes.
+The results showed that disposal materials were high-plasticity materials with different grain-sizes.
 The dominant grain size on disposal 1, 2, and 3 were clay, sand, and clay, respectively.
-Based on regression analysis, the adhesivity on each disposal was increased along with the water content and internal friction angles area to a significance level of 90% (R-square 0.96).
-Adhesivity level in disposal 2 was only affected with density by 75% (R-square 0.75).
-Meanwhile, in disposal 3, the significance level of 65% (P-value 0.35) was used to define that density and internal friction angles as parameters affecting adhesivity level by 66% (R-square 0.66).
+Based on regression analysis, the adhesivity on each disposal was increased along with the water content until its optimum value.
+Using a statistical test with a significance level of 95% (P-value 0.04), water content, cohesion and internal friction angle affected the adhesivity level on disposal 1 by 99% (adjusted R2 0.99).
+Adhesivity level in disposal 2 was only affected with density by 63% (adjusted R2 0.63).
+Meanwhile, in disposal 3, the significance level of 33% (P-value 0.50) was used to define that water content, cohesion, and internal friction angle as parameters affecting adhesivity level by 33% (adjusted R2 0.33).